baseballhackday/baseballhackday.github.io/README.md

 ```
  Your website should be viewable by going to [localhost:4000](http://localhost:4000/)

-* You may have to run `brew install ruby` and `gem install bundler` then `bundle install` once.
+* For the first time only, you have to run `brew install ruby` and `gem install bundler` then `bundle install`.
 For more Ruby/gem, this [GoRails tutorial on setting up Mac](https://gorails.com/setup/osx/10.14-mojave) is helpful.

-* Update.
-After upgrading my Mac to Mojave, I was unable to use Apple's native Ruby.
-[This jeckyll thread](https://github.com/jekyll/jekyll/issues/7274#issuecomment-425069689) helped me.

 How to update chapter info
 --------------------------